 - Eliminates the residential barrier often associated with low-income families

-- End chronic homelessness with-in our communities
+- End chronic homelessness with-in communities

 - Encourages a stable environment for children

-- Provide sustainability with-in the residential community
+- Provide sustainability with-in residential communities

 Additional educational benefits: